 While sales tax holidays are often defended on grounds of economic benefits, in reality, a key motivation has been attempting to stop cross-border shopping, and perhaps even lure shoppers from other states.
 In 2005, Massachusetts adopted an extremely generous weekend sales tax holiday applying to all goods up to $2,500, attempting to stop Massachusetts residents from shopping in next-door New Hampshire, which has no sales tax..

 Since the inception of sales tax holidays, many states have created them around certain products and industries.
-In 2019, 15 states will hold clothing sales tax holidays, 11 states will have school supplies sales tax holidays, six states will have computer sales tax holidays, and four states will have Energy Star products sales tax holidays.
-Altogether, 16 states will conduct a holiday, three fewer than in 2010.
+In 2022, 16 states will hold clothing sales tax holidays, 12 states will have school supplies sales tax holidays, seven states will have computer sales tax holidays, and five states will have Energy Star products sales tax holidays.
+Altogether, 17 states will conduct a holiday, two fewer than in 2010.
 (See Tables 2 and 3 for a chronicle of sales tax holidays.)

 A number of states have tried sales tax holidays and then canceled them, a trend that accelerated during the 2007 recessionA recession is a significant and sustained decline in the economy.
-Typically, a recession lasts longer than six months, but recovery from a recession can take a few years. and its related state government revenue downturn.
+Typically, a recession lasts longer than six months, but recovery from a recession can take a few years. and its related state government revenue downturn, although the number has remained more stable since, only fluctuating by about one holiday a year.
 Florida and Maryland canceled their holidays after that year (but have reinstated them since).
 Massachusetts canceled its 2009 holiday after it hiked its sales tax from 5 percent to 6.25 percent.
-In 2018, however, Massachusetts established a one-time sales tax holiday just 10 days before the holiday was planned to start, and reinstated the annual holiday from 2019 onward in a separate bill.
+In 2018, however, Massachusetts established a one-time sales tax holiday just ten days before the holiday was planned to start, and reinstated the annual holiday from 2019 onward in a separate bill.
 Even before this official reinstatement, the state had a habit of reinstating it at the last minute most years since.
 In 2009, the District of Columbia, faced with declining revenue and a widening budget shortfall, announced the one-year suspension of its August sales tax holiday only weeks before it was scheduled to occur, later repealing it permanently.
 Meanwhile, Florida, having skipped holidays in 2008 and 2009, returned to having a tax holiday in 2010.
 Georgia canceled its annual holidays in 2017.

 |Year||States with a Sales Tax Holiday|